vcvpaiva/DialecticaCategories/README.md

 18. Dialectica categories for Relevant logic
 (need to recover the important bits from http://www.dbd.puc-rio.br/depto_informatica/93_mere.pdf) slides?

- Dialectica categories for Set Theory, work with Samuel G da Silva.
-Three papers so far, 19, 20 and 21.
+ Dialectica categories for Set Theory (work with Samuel G da Silva. three papers so far, 19, 20 and 21.)

 19. Dialectica Categories, Cardinalities of the Continuum and Combinatorics of Ideals, with Samuel G. da Silva.
    Available from https://www.researchgate.net/publication/315001808_Dialectica_Categories_Cardinalities_of_the_Continuum_and_Combinatorics_of_Ideals